alexpkeil1/LSurvival.jl/docs/src/index.md

 - Kaplan-Meier non-parametric conditional risk functions
 - Aalen-Johansen non-parametric cause-specific unconditional risk functions
 - Cox proportional hazards model (Efron's or Breslow's methods for ties)
+- Parametric survival models

 Convenience functions enable:
-- Non-parametric bootstrapping, cluster-bootstrapping
+- Non-parametric bootstrapping, cluster-bootstrapping, jackknife
 - Estimating baseline hazards from a Cox Model
 - Estimating cause-specific risk from an exhaustive set of Cox models for competing risk outcomes
 - Simple simulation of competing and non-competing survival events
-- Cluster robust variance estimation (without bootstrapping)
 - Martingale, score, Schoenfeld, and dfbeta residuals
-- Cluster robust variance estimation
+- Cluster robust variance estimation (Cox models)

 Plans to include:
-- Parametric survival models
+- Parametric survival models: more distributions
 - Stratification in Cox models
+- Parametric survival model diagnostics

 The package has been tuned to follow the "survival" package from R in terms of specific estimators/results.